CristianStefirca/CristianStefirca/README.md

 - 🤝 I’m looking for help with: **FE Frameworks**

-- 👨‍💻 All of my projects are available at: [not available yet!](not available yet!)
+- 👨‍💻 All of my projects are available at: here! on github!

-- 📝 I regularly write articles on: [my GitHub!](my GitHub!)

 - 💬 Ask me about: **anything!**

 - 📫 How to reach me: **11dcristianstefirca@gmail.com**

-- 📄 Know about my experiences: [not available yet!](not available yet!)
+- 📄 Know about my experiences: I have experience in HTML / CSS / Javascript / Typescript.
+Learning and having experience in iOS development & also working as a QA Engineer !

 - ⚡ Fun fact: **I am super devoted to programming & web dev, and I own a Persian chinchilla cat ! :D**